 While the above points can help you some of the way towards dealing with an alcoholic, it’s important to recognise that alcohol addiction often needs professional help within an addiction rehab centre.

 Therefore, a crucial step is to help your loved one seek this professional support.
 You could offer to go with them to their GP to discuss their problems.
 This could then lead to a referral to a specialist centre such as Life Works, where they will be able to undergo expert, evidence-based treatment for their alcoholism.
-You can also call the Life Works team directly to discuss your loved one’s needs.
+In addition, while we prefer people to have a GP referral, this isn’t essential and you can also call the Life Works team directly to discuss your loved one’s needs.

 Our world class Addiction Treatment Programme at Life Works consists of: